 The cheapest option is to book a private car via Klook at least a day prior to your arrival.

-A ride costs 150,000 IDR ($9.50) and travel time is around an hour.
-Cars offered by Klook normally get great reviews, so you will be assured of a great trip.
+A ride costs 150,000 IDR ($9.60) and travel time is around an hour.
+Cars offered by Klook normally get great reviews, so you can relax knowing you’ll have a great trip.
 You can easily reserve one via the link below.

 If you prefer to take an airport taxi, note that their rates are fixed and prepaid at the airport taxi desk.
-A ride to Canggu by taxi costs 300,000 IDR ($19.00).
+A ride to Canggu costs 300,000 IDR ($19.20).

 Taxi-hailing apps like Grab and GoJek offer cheaper fares.
 The staff at the Grab Lounge outside the international terminal area can help you book a ride.
 This is also your pick-up point.

 Canggu is almost an hour away from Kuta and Seminyak by taxi.
 However, with the congested streets between Seminyak and Kuta, expect a longer travel time.